Who should read Atomic Habits Summary? And why?

 Boredom is BORING!

-The author says that this ability to show up despite being bored is what separates professionals from amateurs.
+The author says that this ability to show up despite being bored separates professionals from amateurs.

 For instance, professional writers show up and write – no matter how they feel.